BishopFox/BrokenHill/README.md

   * Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson's proof-of-concept:
     * GPT-J (too large for the attack on an RTX 4090)
     * GPT Neo X (base model is too large for the attack on an RTX 4090)
-	* Guanaco (too large for the attack on an RTX 4090)
     * Llama-2 (too large for the attack on an RTX 4090)
     * Pythia
 	* Vicuna